Flat Plate Deflection & Stress Calculator

 Flat Plate Calculator

-All-edge coefficients are tabulated for ν = 0.3 (Roark), so the Poisson's ratio input affects the flexural rigidity D and the circular cases only.
+All-edge rectangular coefficients are tabulated for ν = 0.3 (Roark), so Poisson's ratio is fixed to that table basis for these cases.

 How Flat Plate Bending Works